gramineproject/graphene/Documentation/sgx-intro.rst

    Intel Provisioning Service
    IPS

-      Older internet service provided by Intel for EPID-based remote attestation.
+      Internet service provided by Intel for EPID-based remote attestation.
       This service provides the corresponding EPID key to the Provisioning Enclave on a remote SGX machine.

    Intel Provisioning Certification Service
    PCS